Ocean Vuong's new poems examine the 'big, big yesterday' since his mother was alive

 "I wanted to face that blank page and fill it with an innovation that led me to the rest of my life," Vuong said.

-Vuong's highly anticipated second poetry collection Time is a Mother is out on April 5.
+Vuong's highly anticipated second poetry collection Time Is a Mother is out on Tuesday.
 In it, he builds a space for rumination on time with poems written in the aftermath of his mother's death.

 Despite writing so intimately about loss and grief, Vuong told Morning Edition his work is ultimately about discovery.

-Note: This story was edited for radio by Jeevika Verma, Jacob Conrad and Nell Clark and was adapted for the web by Jeevika Verma and Nell Clark.